7.2.09

 Below Pendant with white enamel, pearl drop, purple and green stones

 Mrs Pethick-Lawrence wrote that “the colours enable us to make that appeal to the eye which is so irresistible.
 The result of our processions is that this movement becomes identified in the mind of the onlooker with colour, gay sound, movement and beauty."
 It certainly did, according to David Walters.
-One Sunday in June 1908, seven processions from different parts of London marched to Hyde Park with bands and banners; the colours of the movement - purple, white, and green - were in evidence in the favours and dresses of the processionists.
-Thirty special trains brought up working women from the provinces and the attendance was estimated a certainly 250,000 and probably more than 500,000.
+One Sunday in June 1908, 7 processions from different parts of London marched to Hyde Park with bands and banners; the colours of the movement - purple, white, and green - were in evidence in the favours and dresses of the processionists.
+Thirty special trains brought up working women from the provinces and the attendance was estimated a certainly 250,000 and probably 500,000+.

 1908 demonstration, Hyde Park.
 Note the white dresses with purple/green sashes

-And one odd bit of fashion history: new laws were introduced in 1908 to limit the size of hat pins.
+An odd bit of fashion history: new laws were introduced in 1908 to limit the size of hat pins.
 Fearing that suffragettes would use their hat pins as weapons, the new laws specified that the length of hat pin was to be limited to 9”, from end to end.
 Thus many women were forced to trim down their pins and tone down their hats, to stay within the law.

 Did women, who depended on their husband’s generosity in buying jewellery, mention the colours of the women’s movement?
 They may have simply said “I put aside a beautiful and very delicate bracelet this afternoon, Percy.
 It will go beautifully with my silk dress”.
 And did women comment on other women’s political commitments, if they noticed purple, white and green jewellery?
 Rather it seems that they could wear very fashionable jewellery and quietly make a feminist statement, through the symbolism of their jewel colours, at the same time.